Measurements of the associated production of a W boson and a charm quark in proton-proton collisions at $\sqrt{s} =$ 8 TeV: Systematic uncertainties

 The \OSSS subtraction removes almost completely the contribution from gluon splitting processes to the selected sample.
 We have estimated that a possible mismodelling up to three times the experimental uncertainty in the gluon splitting rate into $\ccbar$ quark pairs~\cite{Alephgccbar,Alephgbbbar} has a negligible impact on the measurements.

 The signal sample is generated with \MADGRAPH and \PYTHIAsix using the CTEQ6L1 PDF and weighted to NNLO PDF set MSTW2008NNLO.
-The effect from the PDF uncertainty is estimated using other NNLO PDF sets.
+The effect from the PDF uncertainty is estimated using other NNLO PDF sets (CT10 and NNPDF2.3~\cite{Ball:2012cx}).
 The resulting uncertainty in the cross section is small (${\lesssim}1\%$).
+Following the prescription of the individual PDF groups, the PDF uncertainty is of the same order.

+In the signal modelling, no uncertainties are included in the simulation of higher-order terms in perturbative QCD (parton shower) or nonperturbative effects (hadronization, underlying event).
+The $\OSSS$ subtraction technique removes the contributions to $\Wc$ production coming from charm quark-antiquark pair production, rendering the measurement insensitive to those effects.

 The statistical uncertainty in the determination of the selection efficiency using the simulated samples is 2\% for the SL channel and 1\% for the SV channel, and is propagated as an additional systematic uncertainty.
 The uncertainty in the integrated luminosity is 2.6\%~\cite{CMS-PAS-LUM-13-001}.